neutron-org/neutron-integration-tests/README.md

 ## Warning

-Since docker-compose doesn't rebuild images on file changing, there is a chance for one to launch the tests with an outdated version of code if you changed something.
+Since docker-compose doesn't rebuild images on file changing, there is a chance for one to launch the tests with an outdated version of code if one changed something.
 To rebuild the images from scratch, do the following:

 ```
 cd ../neutron